AQUATH/AutoBackup/README.md

 # AutoBackup

 A simple backup script aimed for music libraries.
-It is able to back-up audio files, artwork and misc. files, such as playlists used in music libraries.
+It is able to back-up audio files, artwork and other files used in music libraries, such as playlists, cue files, logs, etc.

 ## Getting Started